FarronF/limerick-council-meetings/meetings/2021/06/29-Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare - Rathkeale - 11th May 2021.md

 amended) and noted it is proposed to proceed as indicated in Section 6 of the report.
 The

-scheme was proposed by Councillor Sheahan, seconded by Councillor Collins and agreed.--- 2
+scheme was proposed by Councillor Sheahan, seconded by Councillor Collins and agreed.
+---
+2

 **3.**